diegoperezm/roguelike/README.md

 -   EVENTHANDLER
     -   Apply the rules for:
+        -   object persistence

         -   move

         -   attack

         -   collision detection

-    -   Send a new state to UPDATER
+    -   Send a new state and an action to UPDATER

     -   Input:
         -   Object

     -   Ouput:
-        -   Object || Array of Objects
+        -   Object , string || Array of Objects, string

 -   UPDATER
     -   Update:
         -   STATE

+        -   MAP

+        -   DOM

         -   CANVAS